sitleng/CRCD/notebooks/cv/README.md

 ## Conda environment

-It is recommended to create a virtual python environment before installing the OpenCV and Detectron2
+It is recommended to create a virtual python environment before building the OpenCV CUDA and installing Detectron2

 - Follow the [official installation steps](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for conda.